-Most airlines run cadetship programs that are costly and only accessible to a handful of students.
-There are airlines that pay for pilot training, however, and this article looks at how that is possible.
+Most airlines run costly cadetship programs that are only accessible to a handful of students.
+However, there are airlines that pay for pilot training, and this article looks at how that is possible.

 Introduction – Airlines that pay for pilot training